jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 This rule introduces a slightly mysterious term.
 "Method".
 The distinction between a method and a function, I think, is slightly subtle.
-So i'm going to tak a moment to explain.
+So I'm going to tak a moment to explain.

 A method is a "property" whose value is a function.
 A property is a variable stored on an object or class instance.